mtukman/mercedtool/README.md

-# Terra Count
+# TerraCount

 ## Full Tool Guide
-The full tool guide (MS Word Document) for Terra County is available here:  http://carb.press/manual
+The full tool guide (MS Word Document) for TerraCount is available here:  http://carb.press/manual

 ## Files to Download

-The Terra Count and its supporting data are available at:
+The TerraCount and its supporting data are available at:

-* Terra Count Python Scripts and Toolbox:
+* TerraCount Python Scripts and Toolbox:

 	https://github.com/mtukman/mercedtool

-* Terra Count Supporting Data:
+* TerraCount Supporting Data:

 	https://carb.press/master_data